Bile Acids, Total, Serum

 Serum total bile acids testing is generally not suitable for differentiation among the various types of liver diseases.

 Total bile acids concentration is increased after meals; samples should be collected under fasting conditions.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

-1. Diazyme Total Bile Acids Assay Kit Package insert, Diazyme Laboratories, Poway, CA, April 2008
+1. Diazyme Total Bile Acids Assay Kit, Diazyme Laboratories, Poway, CA, April 2008